|Pelham, AL||Singletrack, Fire Road, Paved Road||Beginner - Advanced||30 miles||$5 Adult / Day|

 Locator Map for Oak Mountain - a directions map of how to find the park.

-There is a $2 per day per person admission fee.
+There is a $5 per day per person admission fee and less for seniors and children.
 Because of heavy road use by runners, walkers, cyclists, and animals, speed limits are 35 MPH and 25 MPH throughout the park, and are vigorously enforced.

 The park opens at 7:00 AM.
 Gates to all Day Use areas, including side roads, the South Trailhead, picnic areas, etc. are closed AND LOCKED one hour before park closing.
 The park closes at various times during the year based on daylight.
 Closing times are always posted.